-In either case the approximate gauge pressures will be observed under the following conditions.
+The approximate gauge pressures will be observed under the following conditions.

-- 1. the unit's wraparound is removed; - 2. the ambient temperature is 22.2°C; - the unit is connected to a blanket, and the Medi-Therm II has been set to 4°C in BLANKET CONTROL mode; - 4. the reservoir water temperature is 4.4°C; and, - 5. the pressure check is performed with a gauge manifold connected to the system with flexible hoses.
+- 1. the unit's wraparound is removed; - 2. the ambient temperature is 22.2°C; - the unit is connected to a blanket or body wrap, and the Medi-Therm III has been set to 4°C in BLANKET CONTROL mode; - 4. the reservoir water temperature is 4.4°C; and, - 5. the pressure check is performed with a gauge manifold connected to the system with flexible hoses.